Common Name: Poison Ivy; Poison Oak; Rhus-tox.

 - Stiffness which is better for gentle movement.

-- Better for heat and hot applications.
+- Pain improved by heat and hot applications.

-- Worse for damp, cold weather.
+- Pain that worsens with damp, cold weather.

 Sprains and strains